qwerty-arun/Lets_learn/README.md

+# 2/10/24
+## Pointers Book
+- Functions passing pointers: Just like that, if we try to pass pointers, after the control reaches the main function, if we try to access the data present in that address, we can't.
+This is because the variable dies as soon as the control goes back.
+So we need to used the static keyword.
 # 1/10/24
 ## Pointers Book
 - "Pointers can be made to work if you fiddle with them long enough.
 If you fiddle with anything long enough you will ultimately mess it.